bchu/bchu.github.io/source/_posts/2015-03-24-the-discovery-of-magic.markdown

     And there is a substantial chance I will live to some age beyond 300.

     Historical data actually doesn't support this idea - in recent decades life expectancy has only inched up a year or so per decade (roughly one year from 2002-2010 in the US).
-But I still believe medicine will be one of the fields that is transformed in the next fifty years.
+This is a problem whenever you look at the past and try to use that to look towards a future of what I believe to be accelerating change.
+I still believe medicine will be one of the fields that is transformed in the next fifty years.
 The seeds have already been planted in genomics and biotech.

 3. **The divide between labor and capital will grow.** During my longer lifespan, those with capital - financial resources, machinery, and organizational clout - will gain a growing and disproportionate share of wealth and power over those with labor - employment and time that people have to put into their work.
 This is closely related to rising income inequality in America <a name="4-back" href="#4">[4]</a>.
 This will significantly alter the political landscape of the future.